Elmer G. Osterhoudt

 MRL No. 2 Morgan Circuit

 They certainly look similar.
 Which circuit works better?
-I tried it both ways.
-The fact is, the Morgan circuit doesn't work at all.
+I tried both, and the Morgan circuit doesn't work at all.
 The problem is the variable capacitor in series with the coil tap selector.
-A person named Hue Miller emailed and wrote that there is a mistake in the Alfred P. Morgan circuit.
+A guy named Hue Miller emailed that there is a mistake in the Alfred P. Morgan circuit.

 BS detector